RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/Incentives_Program.md

 image: static/img/RD_social_card.png
 slug: /incentives_mechanism
 last_update:
-  date: 05/29/2025
+  date: 07/02/2025
-  author: Triple Tres
+  author: Triple Tres, Coinsiderresearch
 ---
 # How Does the XP System Work and Why Should I Care
 *Note: This is the updated XP system valid as of July 1st, 2025.*

 ## TLDR
 1. **Earn XP for Messages/Posts**: ~10-13 points every ~5 minutes.
-2. **Longer, Thoughtful Messages**: Up to 30% points bonus.
+Longer, more thoughtful Messages: Up to 30% points bonus.
-3. **High-Quality Alpha Forum Posts**: Bonus of 50, 100, or 200 extra points (4x, 7x, or 15x the points of a simple message).
+2. **High-Quality Alpha Forum Posts**: Bonus of 50, 100, or 200 extra points (4x, 7x, or 15x the points of a simple message).
-4. **Consistent Valuable Content**: Nominate for bi-weekly election of up to 10 most appreciated members, earning 150-750 XP bonus.
+3. **Consistent Valuable Content**: Nominate for bi-weekly election of up to 10 most appreciated members, earning 150-750 XP bonus.
-5. **Accurate Profitable Calls**: 500 XP instant bonus for calls on projects with ≥50% upside or ≥30% downside (if forecast was accurate).
+4. **Accurate Profitable Calls**: 500 XP instant bonus for calls on projects with ≥50% upside or ≥30% downside (if forecast was accurate).

 ## Basics
-XP points are awarded for active posting in the **Retail DAO Discord Server**.
+XP points are awarded for actively posting (quality) content in the **Retail DAO Discord Server**.
 More points lead to higher **Levels**, which may result in greater **Retail Token** rewards.

 - **Activity**: Posting in the Discord Server earns XP, advancing you through ranking levels.
 Certain milestones grant **XP Level roles** as rewards.
 - **Leaderboard**: Visit the [Top 100 Leaderboard](https://arcane.bot/leaderboard/1223841752738300045).